Accessing Council Services:

 Testing in Castle Point

-The nearest designated drive-through testing mobile facility for Castle Point is at The Paddocks, Canvey Island– NHS Testing, and is being well-used.
+The nearest designated Mobile Testing Units for Castle Point are currently located at The Paddocks, Canvey Island and Woodside, Benfleet.
+Both sites are being well-used.
 Visit the ECC COVID-19 testing page which is updated regularly

 Where can you get tested?

 Depending on availability, you may be offered a test at:

 - a local mobile testing site.
 Locations vary each week.
 Check current locations.

 - one of the national testing centres, in Stansted or Ipswich